w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

+* explain how people with disabilities rely on table headers to understand the type of information presented in a row or column
 * describe table headers as those which provide information about the type of data in a row or column
+* provide short, descriptive column and row headers for tables
+* employ tools that produce accessible markup for table headers

 #### Teaching Ideas for Topic